RamamAgarwal/Project-Shortest_Path_Finder/README.md

 # Project-Shortest_Path_Finder
- This repository comprises of a shortest path finder by using Djisktra's algorithm.
+ This repository comprises of a shortest path finder by using Dijkstra's algorithm.